 Simple English definitions for legal terms

-Read a random definition: postnuptial
+Read a random definition: trade and commerce

 Denelage: A system of rules introduced by the Danes during their invasions of England in the ninth century.
 It was mainly enforced in the midland and eastern counties where the invasions occurred.
 Denelage was the prevailing law in these regions from the reign of King Edgar to Edward the Confessor.
 It was compiled into a uniform law that included some Danelaw components.
 The counties in England where the Danish law was enforced primarily in the ninth and tenth centuries are also called Danelaw.